ShenduoZhang/shenduo.icu/courses.md

 - FOR CHEATSHEET

-  Those are usually in pictures format with the source file being created by a cross-platform(`Windows`, `iOS`, `Andriod`) app *Concepts*.
+  Those are usually in pictures format with the source file being created by a cross-platform(`Windows`, `iOS`, `Android`) app *Concepts*.
 You can download the picture format to read or download the Concepts version to edit.
 Hope you find it helpful!

 - FOR READING NOTES